skeeto/emacs-aio/README.md

 (aio-sleep seconds &optional result)
 ;; Return a promise that is resolved after SECONDS with RESULT.

+(aio-idle seconds &optional result)
+;; Return a promise that is resolved after idle SECONDS with RESULT.

 (aio-url-retrieve url &optional silent inhibit-cookies) ;; Wraps `url-retrieve' in a promise.